My Quiet Kitchen

 Beyond Meat Meatloaf With Stuffing

-This Vegan Beyond Meat Meatloaf combines hearty Beyond Beef and lentils for a fun twist on the vegetarian lentil loaf, and tucked inside is the most delicious shiitake mushroom stuffing!
+This Vegan Beyond Meat Meatloaf combines hearty Beyond Beef and lentils for a fun twist on the classic vegetarian lentil loaf.
+Best of all, tucked inside is the most delicious shiitake mushroom stuffing!
 This vegan meatloaf looks and feels extra fancy but is actually easy to prepare.
-It's as perfect for weeknight dinners as it is worthy of holidays and special occasions.
-Gluten-free and nut-free.
+It's as perfect for weeknight dinners as it is for holidays and special occasions.
+Beyond meatloaf is also gluten-free and nut-free.

 Beyond Meat Meatloaf on a platter with a slice cut to show the stuffing.